PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 ## 5. Matomo
 ![Matomo - open source analytics tools](../images/blog/open-source-analytics-tools/matomo-screenshot.png)

 Matomo is one of the most popular Google Analytics alternatives because it enables teams to collect a comparable level of information, but can be deployed on-premises so that you don’t need to share information with third-parties.
-Like PostHog, it’s also open-source.
+Like PostHog, it’s also open source.

 One of Matomo’s most appealing features is the ability to import existing Google Analytics data into Matomo when getting started, so that you don’t lose any previous insights.
 It’s also entirely self-serve, which better enables less technical team members to run analysis.